Yuniac/store/README.md

-# Cyan store is a learning project ecommerce.
+# Cyanism store is a learning project for ecommerce.